wso2-attic/identity-test-integration/scenario18/README.md

 ### Run the test

-To run solution 18 run the below command.
+To run scenario 18 run the below command.

 ```bash
 mvn clean verify --fae